Emergency Evacuation 101

 Employers are responsible for the safety of their employees and anyone on their company premises.
 In the case of larger events, the company may be liable for anyone in the work vicinity.
 Some companies may have a contract that frees them from certain liability in case an employee gets hurt; however, companies are still responsible for ensuring that everything has been done to ensure worker safety.
 Without doing so, companies can be deemed negligent.

-Employers have a duty of “ordinary or reasonable care” that places a legal obligation to protect their employees from harm while employees are under their care, services, or while exposed to work activities.
+Employers have a duty of “ordinary or reasonable care” that places a legal obligation to protect their employees from harm while they are under their care, services, or while exposed to work activities.

 Please note that by providing this information, it does not place liability on Telaeris, Inc. This is simply a guide to help companies and safety professionals create a more effective EAP.
 Companies are still responsible for doing the appropriate due diligence in creating and carrying out their specific plans.